evanrolfe/NetworkScanner/README.md

 # Network Scanner

 Generate a csv file with information on the open ports of hosts in a network.
+Requires ruby 2.5, nmap and unicornscan to be installed.

 ## Usage